 Fluid build-up (ascites)

 A procedure called paracentesis or ascitic tap can provide relief.
 Your doctor will numb the skin on the abdomen with a local anaesthetic.
-Using ultrasound images as a guide, a radiologist inserts a thin needle and plastic tube into the abdomen.
-The tube is connected to a drainage bag outside your body.
+A thin needle and plastic tube are then placed into the abdomen, and the tube is connected to a drainage bag outside your body.
+Sometimes, an ultrasound scan is used to guide this procedure.
 It will take a few hours for all the fluid to drain into the bag, and then the tube will be removed from your abdomen.

 View the Cancer Council NSW editorial policy.